guysoft/ZynthianOS/README.rst

 ZynthianOS
 ===========

-A `Raspberry Pi <http://www.raspberrypi.org/>`_ distribution to to run `Zynthian: The Open Synth Platform <http://zynthian.org/>`_ out of the box.
+A `Raspberry Pi <http://www.raspberrypi.org/>`_ distribution that runs `Zynthian: The Open Synth Platform <http://zynthian.org/>`_ out of the box.
 This repository contains the source script to generate the distribution out of an existing `RealtimePi <https://github.com/guysoft/RealtimePi>`_ distro image. `You can download a built image here <http://unofficialpi.org/Distros/ZynthianOS/>`_

 Where to get it?
 ----------------